 total number of space-time streams as shown in Table 22-11 (Number of VHT-LTFs required for

 different numbers of space time streams).
-As a result, the single section of LTFs consists of one, two, four, six or eight fields that are necessary for the demodulation of the VHT-SIG-B and Data fields in the PPDU or for channel estimation in an NDP.
+As a result, the VHT-LTF field consists of one, two, four, six or eight symbols that are necessary for the demodulation of the VHT-SIG-B and Data fields in the PPDU or for channel estimation in an NDP.

-The generation of the time domain VHT-LTF fields per frequency segment is shown in Figure 22-11 where
+The generation of the time domain VHT-LTF symbols per frequency segment is shown in Figure 22-11 where

 AVHTLTFk is given in Equation (22-29).

-Figure 22-11—Generation of VHT-LTFs per frequency segment
+Figure 22-11—Generation of VHT-LTF symbols per frequency segment

 The time domain representation of the waveform transmitted on frequency segment iSeg of transmit chain

-iTX during VHT-LTF n, 1 <= n <= NVHTLTF, shall be as described by Equation (22-31).
+iTX during VHT-LTF symbol n, 1 <= n <= NVHTLTF, shall be as described by Equation (22-31).

-As indicated by Equations (22-8) and (22-31), the duration of each VHT-LTF field is TVHT-LTF regardless of
+As indicated by Equations (22-8) and (22-31), the duration of each VHT-LTF symbol is TVHT-LTF regardless of

 the Short GI field setting in VHT-SIG-A.